rvanheest/Literature-Study-Feedback-Control/Blog/Simulation-Framework.md

 ```

 ###Filters and actuators
 Besides controllers, we also might want to make use of other components.
 These are the actuators and filters.
 The most obvious one (`Identity`) just reproduces its input value and emits that as its output.
-This filter can be used as a default argument if in fact no filter is needed.

 ```scala
 class Identity[A](value: A = 0) extends Component[A, A] {